open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 will find no hosts to run on and will abort with an error.
 That is, the specified host ``dd`` is not in the specified hostfile.

-When running under resource managers (e.g., SLURM, Torque, etc.), Open MPI will obtain both the hostnames and the number of slots directly from the resource manager.
+When running under resource managers (e.g., Slurm, Torque, etc.), Open MPI will obtain both the hostnames and the number of slots directly from the resource manager.